Gestalt Logo Examples in Graphic Design

 Gestalt is one of the most important concepts for understanding logo theory.

 In this post, I will show you tons of gestalt logo examples that will illustrate the following main concepts of logo design theory:

 - The role of gestalt in logo design

-- 5 fundamental concepts of logo design psychology with useful images
+- 5 fundamental concepts of logo design theory with useful images

 Let’s dive right in.